dataminer-site/dataminer-site.github.io/_posts/2024-01-26-multi-database-support-in-duckdb.md

 ## Transactions

-All statements executed within DuckDB are executed within a transaction.
+All statements executed within DataMiner are executed within a transaction.
 If an explicit `BEGIN TRANSACTION` is not called, every statement will execute in its own transaction.
 This also applies to queries that are executed over other storage engines.
 These storage engines also support explicit `BEGIN`, `COMMIT` and `ROLLBACK` statements.

 For example, we can begin a transaction within our attached `SQLite` database, make a change, and then roll it back.
 The original data will be restored.